Teddi Mellencamp Asks For Understanding After Receiving Threats Over ‘RHOBH’ Drama

 Teddi, along with Kyle Richards, Lisa Rinna, Dorit Kemsley, and Erika Girardi, has received so much hate online that the women needed to speak up and tell the trolls to calm down and have some respect.

-The accountability coaches post came after LVP fans tore her apart for jumping on Lisa Rinna’s bandwagon and not sticking by her friend who was one of the only women who had her back last season.
-LVP notoriously stook up for Teddi against Dorit and Erika in Season 8, but the doggy drama has sent the women in different directions.
+The accountability coaches post came after Lisa Vanderpump fans tore her apart for jumping on Lisa Rinna’s bandwagon and not sticking by her friend, who was one of the only women who had her back last season.
+Vanderpump notoriously defended Teddi against Dorit and Erika in Season 8, but the doggy drama has sent the women in different directions.

 Even after Teddi shared her Instagram post urging fans of the show to take it easy, the comment section still filled with hate.
 Instagram users also began battling one another after taking sides over the puppy situation.